IrisChase/reprodyne/README.md

 # Reprodyne
 At least generally, real world data is both easier and faster to generate, and more useful to test against, than artificial test conditions written in sterile environments.
-Reprodyne is an Apache 2 licensed C/C++ library designed to capture real world test data and integrate it into automated test suites.
+Reprodyne is an Apache 2 licensed C library, written in C++, designed to capture real world test data and integrate it into automated test suites.

-Reprodyne works by transforming non-deterministic funtions into deterministic ones, and serializing output from them for testing.
-This is done by "intercepting" indeterminate values in record mode, resupplying them in playback mode, and comparing the saved serialized outputs to the live ones.
+Reprodyne is not meant to *replace* existing test frameworks, but rather to augment their capabilities.
+It should be possible, at least in theory, to integrate it with any test framework.

-Reprodyne is not meant to *replace* your current preferred test framework, but rather to augment it's capabilities.
+From a high level, Reprodyne works by transforming non-deterministic funtions into deterministic functions, and saving their results for testing.
+"Interceptors" capture indeterminate values in record mode and resupply them in playback mode.
+"Validators" save values produced by the program in record mode, and compare against them in playback, signaling a playback failure if anything is different.

-The granularity of the tests is up to you, while I personally favor higher level end-to-end testing, Reprodyne should work perfectly well regardless of test scope.
+The Reprodyne API is defined entirely as macros, so that there are no dependencies left over in your release versions.

 # Build/Install